-The youngest Fort Fisher man to be sent to Elmira is 17 year old Pvt.
-William H. Faulk of Co E, 36th Regiment, 2nd NC Artillery.
-He was 15 years old when he enlisted at Columbus County, NC on 9 Feb 1863.
-He was exchanged on the James River in Virginia on 2 Mar 1865.
+The youngest Fort Fisher man to be sent to Elmira was 17-year-old Pvt.
+William H. Faulk of Co E, 36th Regiment, 2nd N.C.
+Artillery.
+He was 15 years old when he enlisted at Columbus County, North Carolina, on Feb.
+9, 1863.
+He was exchanged on the James River in Virginia on March 2, 1865.
 Pvt.
-Faulk is most likely buried in the Tabor City / Whiteville, Columbus County, NC area.
+Faulk was most likely buried in the Tabor City / Whiteville, Columbus County, North Carolina area.

-The deadliest month for Fort Fisher men was March 1865 when over 200 of them died in the Elmira Prison.
+The deadliest month for Fort Fisher men was March 1865 when over 200 of them died at the Elmira Prison.